Storytelling System: Game mechanics

-Taking damage

 For every Success a character has on their Attack roll against an opponent, they inflict one Health Point of Damage upon the target.
 There are three kinds of Damage in White Wolf games: Bashing, Lethal and Aggravated.
 Bashing Damage is inflicted by blunt objects that bludgeons targets like a baseball bat.
 Lethal Damage is caused by slashing and piercing weapons like knives and guns.
 Aggravated Damage is inflicted mainly by supernatural sources and the weaknesses of supernatural creatures (such as fire and sunlight against vampires or silver against werewolves); however, it can also be inflicted by severe radiation poisoning.
 Characters recover from Bashing Damage quickly, while Aggravated Damage takes the longest to recover from.

 Health boxes are checked off by Damage.
 When the last box is checked with bashing damage, a character is generally at risk of passing out, if the last box is checked with lethal damage, a character is helpless and generally at risk of dying without medical attention, and if the last box is checked with aggravated damage, a character is dead.
 If a character's Health track is filled with Bashing Damage, any additional Bashing Damage is upgraded to Lethal, and if a character's Health track is filled with Lethal Damage, any additional Bashing or Lethal damage is upgraded to Aggravated.

-Rewards

 After a game, a Storyteller can award experience points to players to improve their character's Attributes, Talents and Skills.
 Experience distribution is typically based upon roleplaying performance (especially if flaws are present), as well as accomplishing short- and long-term goals.